ArkoProvo531/Thoughtworks_Arko/README.md

 <h1>Pipeline End to End Automation steps:</h1>
 The repo contains three charts: ( Path: Thoughtworks_Arko\Apps_conf\AKS\Helm )

-1.)ClamAV -> To detect  trojans, viruses, malware for docker containers running on cluster
+1) ClamAV -> To detect  trojans, viruses, malware for docker containers running on cluster

 2) mediawiki -> It runs mediawiki app

-3) mariadb -> It runs database for mediawiki app.
+3) mariadb -> It runs database for mediawiki app

 Now, Using Aure DevOps Yaml pipeline (End to End Automation), Needs to trigger the cd-release.yml file (Path: Thoughtworks_Arko\pipelines\cd-release.yml).
 So, whenever there is a change in code or a pull requests trigger the pipeline as well.

 **Note:** The secrets (password for DB) are stored in Key-Vault of Azure and it’s been retrieved in the PowerShell script while running the helm install commands.